 During my visit to one of their outlets, I was immediately greeted by a salesperson who asked me if I needed help.
 After mentioning that I was looking for a diamond engagement ring, I was brought to a counter and shown several rings based on my budget.

-Like most other salespeople I’ve come across, this one started off by saying how good their diamond rings were and how ShaneCo’s prices are much lower than everyone else in the market because they “cut out the middleman”.
+Like most other salespeople I’ve come across, this one started off by saying how good the diamond rings at ShaneCo are and how their prices are much lower than everyone else in the market because they “cut out the middleman”.

 However, the first red flag immediately came up when the salesperson showed me three different solitaire rings with different carat sizes and clarity/color grades that didn’t have proper grading reports from GIA.